thaunghtike-share/thaunghtike-share.github.io/_posts/2022-1-19-gitlab-runner-autoscale.md

 ```
 <h1> Register a Runner </h1>

-Having installed all the necessary tools, it is time to register a runner.
+After installed all the necessary tools, it is time to register a runner.
 By registering a runner, we establish a connection between our gitlab host and our runner manager.
 There are various ways to register runners in gitlab, it all depends on your use case.
 Runners can be registered on a project level, or group level.
 Group level runners are available for all projects in the group, while project specific runners are just for a single repository.
 Select the project or group, navigate to Settings >> Runners, expand the runners section, scroll down and grab the registration token shown.

 ![22runtoken](https://raw.githubusercontent.com/thaunghtike-share/thaunghtike-share.github.io/master/images/2022runtoken.png)